wheelercj/email-linter/README.md

 bob_at_icloud.com_a1b2c3@duck.com
 ```

-Since email-linter can't tell which is yours, its output of recipient addresses includes only the last part, your duck address `a1b2c3@duck.com`.
+Since Email Linter can't tell which is yours, its output of recipient addresses includes only the last part, your duck address `a1b2c3@duck.com`.

 ## Dev resources